-The Soul Band 'M17 Soul' provides the opportunity for students to work with various aspects of the music industry at numerous performance venues and events.
+The Soul Band provides the opportunity for students to work with various aspects of the music industry at numerous performance venues and events.
 Students take on roles as performers, managers, technical directors, sound and road crew, music arrangers, songwriters and artistic directors as well as instrumental and vocal performers.
 This ensemble is by invitation only but students can improve their chances of selection by showing commitment, enthusiasm and skill development throughout the junior grades through other ensembles.
-If interest is high, the formation of a second rock band may be considered if a facilitator is available.

-10.8 String Ensemble & Celtic Ensemble - Clovers
+10.8 String Ensemble & Celtic Ensemble

 String Ensemble is a well-established performance group in our Ensemble list.
-Advanced students also have the opportunity to participate in the newly formed String Quartet which will be called on for formal College functions throughout the year.
-The Celtic Ensemble - 'Clovers' was a welcome addition to our list in 2014.
-This is an audition-based ensemble.
+The Celtic Ensemble is an audition-based ensemble.